roysubhrajit113/tree-analysis-for-drones/README.md

 - A trained YOLOv8 model (e.g., `best.pt`) placed in the correct directory
 - Input image directory with test images
 - Output directory for saving annotated images and JSON files
+- Quantized TinyLlama Model GGUF (You may download from the following link: [Click Here](https://huggingface.co/TheBloke/TinyLlama-1.1B-Chat-v1.0-GGUF))

 ---